cap-js/docs/node.js/outbox.md

 Some services are outboxed by default, these include [cds.MessagingService](messaging) and `cds.AuditLogService`.
 :::

-For transactional safety, you're encouraged to enable the [persistent outbox](#persistent-outbox) with
+For transactional safety, you're encouraged to enable the [persistent outbox](#persistent-outbox) with:

 ```json
 {